academe/Omnipay-GiroCheckout/README.md

 ```

 If the response fails its hash check against the shared secret, then an exception
-will be raised on `sebd()`.
+will be raised on `send()`.
 The raw response data can still be read for logging as
 `$completeRequest->getData()`, which returns an array.

 The notification handler, on the `notifyUrl`, is set up like this: